Few-shot Forgery Detection via Guided Adversarial Interpolation: Few-Shot Forgery Detection Benchmark

 Currently, there is no public dataset built specifically for few-shot forgery detection.
 To evaluate performances of previous works and our proposed GAI on this task, we build up several sets of data by combining samples generated from various forgery approaches.
 In order to control the difficulty of the task, we first perform cross-forgery analysis among approaches, and then select appropriate ones for the few-shot scenario according to the results.

 \textbf{Forgery Data Generation.} We first construct a gigantic data base with abundant real data and a range of forgery approaches.
 Our few-shot forgery detection datasets are all subsets sampled from this data base.
-We pick four publicly available face datasets~\cite{cao2014crema,livingstone2018ryerson,Chung18b,ephrat2018looking} as sources of our real data, which are highly diversified.
-We generate forgery data manipulated by thirteen forgery approaches~\cite{Siarohin_2019_NeurIPS,chen2019hierarchical,fried2019text,choi2020stargan,Karras2019stylegan2, CelebAMask-HQ,Jo_2019_ICCV,deng2020disentangled,nirkin2019fsgan,petrov2020deepfacelab, li2019faceshifter}.
+We pick four publicly available datasets~\cite{cao2014crema,livingstone2018ryerson,Chung18b,ephrat2018looking} as sources of real data, which are highly diversified.

+We generate forgery data manipulated by thirteen forgery approaches including face transfer, face swap, face reenactment, and face editing. \textbf{1)} Face transfer replaces identity-aware and identity-agnostic content: BlendFace blends the face into the target area with Poisson fusion after the affine transformation.
+MMReplacement transfer the face through the 3DMM model. \textbf{2)} Face swap replaces identity only: FSGAN~\cite{nirkin2019fsgan}, DeepFakes~\cite{petrov2020deepfacelab}, FaceShifter~\cite{li2019faceshifter} swap faces based on deep neural networks. \textbf{3)} Face reenactment drives the face to do the new facial action: FirstOrderMotion~\cite{Siarohin_2019_NeurIPS}, ATVG-Net~\cite{chen2019hierarchical}, and Talking-head Video~\cite{fried2019text} drive the face by giving new video, audio, and text respectively. \textbf{4)} Face editing manipulates face attributes: StarGAN2~\cite{choi2020stargan} edits face attributes by giving a new reference face.
+MaskGAN~\cite{CelebAMask-HQ} and SC-FEGAN~\cite{Jo_2019_ICCV} manipulate faces by drawing new masks and strikes respectively.
+DiscoFaceGAN~\cite{deng2020disentangled} modifies faces via changing disentangled latent.

 Since real and manipulated data include both images and videos, we sample frames from videos to form an image-only dataset with $\sim2.4$M data.
 In particular, there are $\sim1.2$M real images, and the number of forgery data from each forgery approach varies from $20$k to $110$k.
-We split the dataset into training and test sets with ratio $\sim14:1$, and identities in these two sets do not overlap.
-Compared to previous forgery detection datasets~\cite{rossler2019faceforensics++,li2020celeb,jiang2020deeperforensics,dolhansky2020deepfake,dang2020detection}, our data base excels in terms of diversity, and we provide clear annotations about forgery approaches used for data generation.
+We split the dataset into training and test sets with the ratio $\sim14:1$, and identities in these two sets do not overlap.
+Compared to previous forgery detection datasets~\cite{jiang2020deeperforensics,rossler2019faceforensics++,li2020celeb,dang2020detection}, our data base excels in terms of diversity, and we provide clear annotations about forgery approaches used for data generation.

 \textbf{Coverage Analysis on Forgery Approaches.} Different from other few-shot classification tasks, there exist strong correlations among some forgery approaches.
 Training on forgery approach A may naturally result in high accuracy on another forgery approach B~\cite{yang2020one}.
 To avoid easily saturating performances, we should circumvent such ``coverage" phenomena when selecting the minority class in the dataset construction process.